hevnsnt/norecognition/personas.md

 ## The Persona Dataset: Our Scientific Baseline

-Early fuzzer versions (v0.1-v0.5) relied on randomized, synthetic images (like those from "This Person Does Not Exist").
+Early fuzzer versions (v0.1-v0.5) relied on randomized, synthetic images.
 While useful for broad discovery, this approach lacked scientific rigor.
 It was impossible to know if an anomaly was a true pattern vulnerability or just a flaw in that specific synthetic image.

 As of v0.6, the fuzzer moves to a fixed, high-quality, and diverse dataset of 6 personas.
 This change is the most critical step in moving from a simple generator to a scientific research tool.